 Shortened Onboarding & Ramp Time for New Hires

 Conversation Intelligence software improves the onboarding process and decreases ramp time for new Customer Success Managers.
 Onboarding a new CSM can be extremely time-consuming between training them on your product, reviewing customer use cases, and getting them acquainted with their accounts.
 Conversation Intelligence technology significantly shortens the process by allowing teams to build out best practice libraries.
 New hires can review these libraries and previous client calls to get up to speed on company processes and their accounts.

 Conversation Intelligence (CI) also makes training more efficient.
 Listening to calls from the “wild” is much more practical and effective than any training manual, role-playing, or documentation.
 This technology takes the guesswork out of critical first customer interactions because the new CSM have already heard what makes a good call.

 How an ExecVision CSM Utilizes Conversation Intelligence Software

-As a CSM, Emma spends most of her day on screen shares or phone calls answering questions or leading a training session.
+As a CSM, Emma spends most of her day on screen shares or phone calls, answering questions or leading a training session.
 She knows how important accurate notes are, but sometimes forgets to update her CRM notes after.
-Conversation Intelligence software allows her to quickly review calls to recap the most critical parts and refresh on next steps.
+Conversation Intelligence software allows her to quickly review her calls to recap the most critical parts and refresh on next steps.

 Prior to her initial conversations with accounts, Emma reviews calls from the sales process.
 This allows her to get a full understanding of why the customer bought the product.
 This preparation gives her all of the ammo she needs to drive the value of the product and put together specific use cases that match the client’s goals and needs.